ric2b/Vivaldi-browser/chromium/testing/libfuzzer/README.md

 ## Documentation

-* [Getting Started Guide] walks you through all the steps necessary to create your fuzzer and submit it to ClusterFuzz.
+* [Getting Started Guide] walks you through all the steps necessary to create your fuzz target and submit it to ClusterFuzz.
-* [Efficient Fuzzer Guide] explains how to measure fuzzer effectiveness and ways to improve it.
+* [Efficient Fuzzer Guide] explains how to measure fuzz target effectiveness and ways to improve it.
-* [Guide to libprotobuf-mutator] walks through the steps necessary to create a fuzzer that libFuzzer gives mutated protobufs to as input (for developers already familiar with libFuzzer).
+* [Guide to libprotobuf-mutator] walks through the steps necessary to create a fuzz target that expects a protobuf as input (instead of a byte stream).
+In addition to fuzzing code that accepts protobufs, it can be used to fuzz code that requires multiple mutated inputs, or to generate inputs defined by a grammar.
 * [ClusterFuzz Integration] describes integration between ClusterFuzz and libFuzzer.
 * [Reproducing] contains information on how to reproduce bugs reported by